-Flood insurance policyholders in high-risk areas, also known as special flood hazard areas, can get up to $30,000 to help pay the costs to bring their home or business into compliance with their community's floodplain ordinance.
+Flood insurance policyholders in high-risk areas, also known as special flood hazard areas, may receive up to $30,000 to help offset the costs to bring their home or business into compliance with their local community's floodplain management ordinance or regulations.

 Four options covered

-There are four options you can take to comply with your community's floodplain management ordinance and help you reduce future flood damage.
-You may decide which of these options is best for you.
+There are four options you can choose, or any combination of, to help you reduce future flood damage.
+You should consult with your local floodplain administrator to help determine which option is best for your property.

 - Elevation.
 This raises your home or business to or above the flood elevation level adopted by your community.